novoda/novoda/team-props/README.md

 This is a template of such scaffolding, ready to be copy-pasted into a new project — or an existing one.
 It currently uses the [Novoda Gradle Static Analysis plugin](https://github.com/novoda/gradle-static-analysis-plugin), which is geared towards Java projects.
-It supports running Checkstyle, Findbugs and PMD.
+It supports running Checkstyle, Findbugs, PMD, Androint Lint and Detekt for Kotlin.

-It currently does _not_ support Kotlin static analysis such as KtLint and Detekt, nor Android Lint.

 ## How to use this folder